Jantroon Dhar

 Jantroon Dhar or Jantroon Top is a location in the Doda district, in Jammu and Kashmir, India.
 It is a local hill station and a meadow in the Forest Block area, 15 kilometers away from Thathri.
 The place is surrounded by lush green meadows, snow in winters and covered with dense vegetation.
 Thousands of local tourists visit every year for spectating three days dangal-cum-wrestling match.

 Etymology

 The word Jantroon is derived from Gojri phrase "Jannat Ma Roon" (trans: Living in Paradise) which later emerged as Jantroon.

-About and demographics
+Geography

-The hill station lies in the tehsil Chiralla and Kahara, earlier in Thathri tehsil of Jammu and Kashmir and does not inhabit (Un-inhabited) any population or households near it.
+The hill station lies in the tehsil Chiralla and Jammu and Kashmir, earlier in Thathri tehsil of Jammu and Kashmir and does not have any population or households near it.